oat-sa/taohub-articles/forge/administrator-guide/site-administration-setting.md

 \# Create the password file using the command listed below.
 You can create it in the directory you want but consider these 2 security restrictions:<br/>

-• the directoy (here /var/opt) must not be accessible via HTTP\
+• the directoy (here /var/opt) must not be accessible via HTTP<br/>
 • the apache user (usualy www-data) can read it, bot the other cannot

     htpasswd -c login password